holocm/holo-attic/README.md

    `/etc/locale.conf`.

-4. If the package format specifies post-install and post-upgrade script hooks (the important ones all do), use these to run `holo-apply`.
+4. If the package format specifies post-install and post-upgrade script hooks (the important ones all do), use these to run `holo apply`.
 For example, an Arch PKGBUILD would need a `.install` script containing:

 ```
 post_install() {
-    holo-apply
+    holo apply
 }
 post_upgrade() {
-    holo-apply
+    holo apply
 }
 ```